Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 26. REVERT ALL CODES BACK TO GRADE AND SECTION INSTEAD OF CLASS IN TEACHER-EDIT
 27. update section column length from 7 to 31 in section table
 28. create new table named registrar_office with 13 new columns see database_schema for reference
+29. comment out class on navbar
+30. create registrar-office.php and display all data their by arranging all codes
+31. create /data/registrar-office and functions to fetch data